ake-persson/peekaboo/README.md

 # Peekaboo

-Micro-service for exposing system and hardware info
+Micro-service for exposing system and hardware information.

-This is a re-factoring of [Peekaboo](https://github.com/imc-trading/peekaboo) to support gRPC and MTLS and also a cleaner implementation.
+This is a re-factoring of the original [Peekaboo](https://github.com/imc-trading/peekaboo) to support gRPC and MTLS.

 ## Usage